lunaarien/Data-Analytics-Projects/README.md

 # Excel-Data-Analytics-Projects
-Collection of Excel-based data analysis and dashboard projects.
+My collection of Excel-based data analysis and dashboard projects.